 Put the Blog Link in the Video Description

 Video descriptions are extremely important no matter what your goal on YouTube is.
 So don’t procrastinate while writing a few lines that describe your video.
+You can make a quick summary video about the blog and ask people to click on the blog URL to dig in.
 Furthermore, when you’re trying to drive blog traffic from YouTube, then blog URL becomes an essential element.

 You’d find hundreds of thousands of YouTube channels that add their website or blog links to the video descriptions.
 Most of the YouTube channels have default links added to their YouTube channel, which means, they don’t have to manually add social media and website links every time they upload a video.